massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

     **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

     > **Note**: In most scenarios, just using *az login* will be sufficient.
 However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
-See [Sign into Azure interactively using the Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.
+See [Sign into Azure interactively using Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

 1. Run the following command to start the console app.
 The app will pause after sending a batch of messages and waits for you to press any key to continue.